mmaviadam/HelloOpera/README.md

 # HelloOpera
 ![splash2](https://cloud.githubusercontent.com/assets/11025374/24480685/5a0c76be-14ee-11e7-9be5-4cf1101af4bb.png)
 A simple task for Opera;
-This code recived Top 50 posts from Reddit in gaming category
+This code received Top 50 posts from Reddit in gaming category